 Residents and businesses within the City of Minneapolis can sign up for Internet service with USIW, starting at $14.95 per month.

 Free Hot Spots: In addition, there are 117 Free Wireless Hotspots in Minneapolis where users can access the Internet for free.
 Look for the “USIW Free” network and connect.
 For security purposes, a credit card is required to login but there is no charge.

 Civic Garden: Within Minneapolis, you can access the Civic Garden for FREE where you will find useful, public sector information--no commercial or partisan websites are included, and many of the websites reflect city, county, and state resources.
 All Civic Garden sites are family-friendly. www.wirelessminneapolis.org

 For more information contact:

 Hours: 8am-midnight, 365 days a year

 Comcast Internet Essentials

 Internet Essentials helps more students and families get online, and has expanded in 2016 to include coverage of residents living in Federally subsided public housing, including Section 8.

 While participating in Internet Essentials, customers receive:

-To qualify, your household must meet all these criteria: Be located where Comcast offers Internet service; have at least one child receiving free or reduced price school lunches through the National School Lunch Program; have not subscribed to Comcast Internet service within the last 90 days; not have an overdue Comcast bill or unreturned equipment.
+To qualify, your household must meet all these criteria: Be located where Comcast offers Internet service; have at least one child receiving free or reduced price school lunches through the National School Lunch Program OR live in federally subsidized public housing; have not subscribed to Comcast Internet service within the last 90 days; not have an overdue Comcast bill or unreturned equipment.